From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in Christchurch, New Zealand!

 It once served as a coastal defense during WW2, which will certainly be of interest to any history buffs out there.

-This trail starts at Taylors Mistake Beach, which is an excellent attraction in itself.
+This trail starts at Taylors Mistake Beach near Sumner Beach, which is an excellent attraction in itself.

-During your hike, you’re likely to see some wildlife during the hike, including penguins, dolphins, or even whales.
+During your hike, you’re likely to see some wildlife during the hike, including penguins, dolphins, or even whales in the Pacific Ocean.

 READ MORE: Check out our new guide on the best hiking in New Zealand!